Azure-Samples/contoso-chat/docs/SKILLABLE.md

     - You should see - a split screen with a graph to the right
     - You should see - a series of corresponding widgets to left

+> [!tip]
+?
+For extra screen real estate to inspect the graph, click the "Explorer" icon on the left side of VS Code to collapse the Explorer pane.
+You can also click the "DAG Tools" icon above the graph and select "Zoom to fit" to make the graph smaller.

 * []  **04** | Click any node in the graph (to right)
     - You wiill see the corresponding widget highlighted on left
     - Explore widget, see how properties map to node (input, output, function)